Financial Literacy at The Bank of Tioga

 Tioga, Ray, Divide County and Powers Lake kindergarten classes are learning from the Money Mammals how to save, share and spend smart.
 This class includes a lesson and a piggy bank for the students to save at home.

-Volunteers in Tioga and Ray will bring Junior Achievement to students in kindergarten to 6th grade at Ray Elementary and Tioga’s Central Elementary for the first time in 2018.
+Volunteers in Tioga, Ray and Crosby join together to bring Junior Achievement to students in kindergarten to 6th grade at Ray Elementary, Tioga’s Central Elementary, and Divide County Elementary.
 Junior Achievement is the nation's largest organization dedicated to giving young people the knowledge and skills they need to own their economic success, plan for their futures and make smart academic and economic choices.

 Piggy Bank Pageant

-Fourth-grade students in Tioga, Ray, Divide County and Powers Lake will participate in a Piggy Bank Pageant in the spring.
-Students will learn the power of saving and get to design their own personal bank.
+Third graders in Tioga, Ray, Divide County and Powers Lake participate in a Piggy Bank Pageant in the spring.
+Students learn the power of saving and get to design their own personal bank.
 The winning designs will be shown at The Bank of Tioga and will get a cash prize to start their savings.

 For more information about these financial activities and more, contact Joy Sparks, The Bank of Tioga at 701.664.3388.